intricate-potato/Narrlytics-/README.md

 ### Configuration

 All experiment parameters can be modified in the `configs/config.yaml` file.
 This includes the dataset version, model names, and hyperparameters.

-## 5. How to Interact with Gemini-CLI in the Future

-When you start a new session, you can instantly bring me up to speed by asking me to **"read the README.md file."**

-This file provides all the context I need about the project's goals, file structure, and how to run the code.
-This is the most efficient way to ensure we can continue our work seamlessly.